petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authorizing-and-single-sign-on/authorizing-with-oauth2.md

 ---
 # Authorizing with OAuth2

 Use Liferay's OAuth2 tools to authorize third-party applications to access data.
-For example, a Delectable Bonsai partner wants to sell the maple syrup products with up-to-date pricing.
-They request Delectable Bonsai to provide access to the price list API.
+For example, a Clarity Vision Solutions' partner wants to sell the eyewear products with up-to-date pricing.
+They request Clarity Vision Solutions to provide access to the price list API.
 Follow the steps below to see this in action.

 ## Setting Up OAuth2